-Before you discontinue your studies at La Trobe University or take a leave of absence, it is strongly recommend that you discuss the matter with your Faculty Adviser, International Student Services team at La Trobe International or counselling services.
+Before you discontinue your studies at La Trobe University or take a leave of absence, it is strongly recommend that you discuss the matter with your College Adviser, International Student Services team at La Trobe International or counselling services.

 Withdrawal (Discontinuation of Enrolment)

 Course withdrawal is also known as discontinuation of enrolment.
 It is important that you are certain of your decision, as after you withdraw from a course, you are no longer an enrolled student at La Trobe.

 Discussion with a Lecturer or Course Coordinator does not constitute official notification of an intention to discontinue studies.
 You must complete a Discontinuation of Enrolment Form available from Student Administration Office or College Office at your campus.

 Your student ID card must be handed in with the Discontinuation of Enrolment Form.